These are the main steps for getting started with Ad Manager Mobile app:

 - We don’t have a Windows version of our GMA Ads SDK for Ad Manager.
 To serve ads in Windows Phone apps, you can use the simplified URL format.

-- App developers can also see GMA API references with Google Play Services, code samples on the GitHub page, subscribe to the blog, follow the Google+ community, or ask questions on the forum.
+- App developers can also see GMA API references with Google Play Services and code samples on the GitHub page.

 Step 4: Configure ad units and traffic in Ad Manager